sdiehl/wiwinwlh/tutorial.md

 Project Structure
 -----------------

-A typical project hosted on Github or Gitlab will have the following file
+A typical Haskell project hosted on Github or Gitlab will have the following file structure:
-structure:

 ```bash
 .